dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 ### Preupgrade and postupgrade system methods

-This is only advanced functionality that is not recommended for standard cases, as it is error-prone and can render the canister unusable.
+This is an advanced functionality that is not recommended for standard cases, as it is error-prone and can render the canister unusable.

 Motoko supports user-defined upgrade hooks that run immediately before and after an upgrade.
-These upgrade hooks allow to trigger additional logic on upgrade.
+These upgrade hooks allow triggering additional logic on upgrade.
 These hooks are declared as `system` functions with special names, `preugrade` and `postupgrade`.
 Both functions must have type `: () → ()`.

 :::danger
-If `preupgrade` raises a trap or hits the instruction limit or another IC computing limit, the upgrade cannot no longer succeed and the canister is stuck with the existing version.
+If `preupgrade` raises a trap, hits the instruction limit, or hits another IC computing limit, the upgrade can no longer succeed and the canister is stuck with the existing version.
 :::

 :::tip
-`postupgrade` is not needed as the equal effect can be achieved by introducing initializing expressions in the actor, e.g. non-stable let expressions or expression statements.
+`postupgrade` is not needed as the equal effect can be achieved by introducing initializing expressions in the actor, e.g. non-stable `let` expressions or expression statements.
 :::

-### Stable Memory and stable regions
+### Stable memory and stable regions

 Stable memory was introduced on the IC to allow upgrades in languages that do not implement orthogonal persistence of the main memory.
 This is the case with Motoko's classical persistence as well as other languages besides Motoko.